acheshkov/acheshkov.github.io/_pages/about.md

 I believe that technologies helping humans to write code will take a significant part in software development in the future.
 I'm interested in the following research topics:

-1. Automated Program Refinement
+1. Automated Program Refinement;
-2. Neural Execution
+2. Neural Execution;
-3. Low Code / No Code
+3. Low Code / No Code.

+If you also have similar interests or want to collaborate, please contact me.

 Publications
 ---